federicotrastulli/federicotrastulli.github.io/_pages/about.md

 I'm interested in left politics and how conflict over societal inequalities translates into both party strategies and political behaviour.
 I also work on other projects in the broader field of electoral studies.

-My research appears in journals such as the *European Journal of Political Research*, *Perspectives on Politics*, *Electoral Studies*, and *Social Politics*, among others.
+My research appears in journals such as the European Journal of Political Research, Perspectives on Politics, Electoral Studies, and Social Politics, among others.
 In 2024, I was the first recipient of the "Mario Caciagli Award" for Best Article published in the Italian Journal of Electoral Studies.

 In November 2023, I completed my PhD in Political Science at LUISS Guido Carli.
 I was educated in the UK (MSc, LSE) and Italy (Bachelor's degree, Sapienza University of Rome).

-My first single-authored monograph, *Varieties of Social Democracy in Western Europe: The Impact of External Constraints on Ideological Differences*, is under contract with Palgrave Macmillan.
+My first single-authored monograph, "Varieties of Social Democracy in Western Europe: The Impact of External Constraints on Ideological Differences", is under contract with Palgrave Macmillan.

 ## Research Highlights